jpmikkers/BlinkTorrent/README.md

 To build and run, cd to the BlinkTorrent subdirectory that contains BlinkTorrent.csproj.
 Then run the following commands:

-    dotnet clean
+    dotnet clean --configuration Release
-    dotnet restore
-    dotnet run
+    dotnet run --configuration Release

-After that, the gui can be reached at [http://localhost:5105](http://localhost:5105)
+After that, the gui can be reached at [http://localhost:5105](http://localhost:5105)<br/>
+To modify this address or port, please edit the `EndPoints` section of `BlinkTorrent.serverconfig.json`

 If you run the application, it will create a folder structure at the following location `~/.local/share/blinktorrent` or `/home/<username>/.local/share/blinktorrent`

+## Security

+As BlinkTorrent currently does not have any login/authentication/authorization built in yet, you should probably make sure the system that runs it is not exposed to the outside world.
+If you just want see and use the UI from your local system it's best to change the endpoint in `BlinkTorrent.serverconfig.json` from `http://0.0.0.0:5105` to `http://localhost:5105` or `http://127.0.0.1:5105`

 ## Screenshots